CSaratakij/MainBlog/content/projects/Doppelganger.md

 ![overlap testing fail](/dg-blocker-04.jpg)

-Not all blockers will be move, It'll pick only the blocker at the same side of the wrapping destination.
+Not all blockers will be move, It'll pick only the blocker at the opposite side of the wrapping destination.

 But there is other interesting situation here. \
 What if there is enough space on the wrapping destination?